Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-We also find that there is a significant amount of research referencing `Deontology' and `Consequentialism' as broad terms, but not specifying what types of Deontology or Consequentialism they are referring to, for example Cointe \etal \myshortcite{Cointe-AAMAS16-Ethical}, Greene \etal \myshortcite{Greene2016EmbeddingPrinciples}, and Anderson and Anderson \myshortcite{Anderson2014GenEth}.
-These works would perhaps benefit by more clearly specifying the ethical principles they are using, in order to allow for more precise operationalization.
+We find that certain principles, such as utilitarianism, are more commonly discussed than other principles such as do no harm, as can be seen in {Table~\ref{tbl:contribution2}}.
+We also find that there is a large amount of research referencing `deontology' and `consequentialism' as broad terms, but not specifying what types of deontology or consequentialism they are referring to, for example, \citet{Anderson2014GenEth}, \citet{Cointe2016EthicalJudgement}, and \citet{Greene2016EmbeddingPrinciples}.
+Precisely stating the ethical principles used (e.g., type of deontology) would allow for more exact operationalisation.